jcfranco/uc-2019-editing-with-the-js-api/slides/index.md

 * Tool options (create and update)
 * Internal view listener for activating update workflows
+  * Any graphics assigned to the GraphicsLayers assigned to Sketch are candidates for updating
-  * i.e. No need to write extra code to check if graphic passed to the layer exists, it's automatic
+  * No need to write extra code to check if graphic passed to the layer exists, it's automatic

 ---

 <!-- .slide: data-background="../node_modules/esri-reveal.js-templates/img/2019/uc/bg-3.png" data-background-size="cover" -->

-### Demo: SketchViewModel with applyEdits
+### SketchViewModel with applyEdits
 Use case: Single polygon tool used to create and delete
 <a href="../demos/sketch-applyEdits-create-polygon/applyEdits-create-polygon.html" target="_blank">
   <img style="float: center;" src="images/sketchVM-applyEdits.png">